Tokyo Dark: Development

 The game was funded via Kickstarter.
 The goal of the campaign was 40,000 CAD and was surpassed with a total of 225.000 CAD.
 The game features an original soundtrack by Reign of Fury front man Matt 'Bison' Steed.
 The animated sequences were produced by Graphinica, while the Japanese novelist Ureshino Kimi was responsible for the Japanese localization.

 A port of the game to Nintendo Switch and PlayStation 4 in Japan was announced in August 2018 by Unties.
 The port will be developed by mebius.
 The new release, titled Tokyo Dark: Remembrance, includes additional content, new endings, and a full German translation.
 The Nintendo Switch version was released on November 7, 2019, while the PlayStation 4 version followed on January 10, 2020.

 Reception

-Tokyo Dark received "mixed or average" reviews, according to review aggregator Metacritic.
+Tokyo Dark received "mixed or average" reviews, according to review aggregator platform Metacritic.

-Matthias Glanznig from Adventure Gamers said that "Although falling short of its full potential, Tokyo Dark tells an intriguing mystery story and nicely integrates elements of both western and eastern cultures, combining point-and-click adventure-style exploration and simple puzzles with visual novel-length conversations and multiple endings, some more satisfying than others."
+Matthias Glanznig from Adventure Gamers said that "Although falling short of its full potential, Tokyo Dark tells an intriguing mystery story and nicely integrates elements of both western and eastern cultures."

 TheBlondeBass of Destructoid said that the game is "Solid and definitely has an audience.
 There could be some hard-to-ignore faults, but the experience is fun."

 Colm Ahern's of VideoGamer.com stated that "Tokyo Dark is an enjoyable supernatural mystery that holds your attention up until the end, which makes the disappointing execution of the SPIN system a real shame."